 - Science Centre - Science and technology museum by the River Clyde

-- Glasgow Botanical Gardens - Botanical gardens and greenhouses
+- Glasgow Botanical Gardens - Botanical gardens and greenhouse

 - Hunterian Art Gallery - University of Glasgow art and artefacts collection

-Note that the majority of these attractions and venues are free.
-The Hunterian, Kelvingrove and Botanical Gardens are all within a short walk of the meeting venue.
+Note that the majority of these Other Things To Do attractions and venues are free.
+The Hunterian, Kelvingrove, and Botanical Gardens are all free and within a short walk of the meeting venue.
+The Riverside Museum and Science Center are also free and walkable from the University.